 Carcinogenic pollutants.
 Xenoestrogens are synthetic chemicals that mimic or interfere with estrogen in our bodies.
 They form a subset of a broader group of chemicals known as endocrine disruptors.
 Exposure to xenoestrogens, have been linked to obesity, breast, colon and ovarian cancers and to decreased testosterone levels, prostate cancer, and lowered sperm count in men.

 Phthalates are Endocrine disruptors.
 Using these products can interrupt our ability to loose weight.(3) They are chemicals found in cosmetics, scented candles, and plastics and can increase the risk of developing type 2 diabetes.
 According to a 2012 study, individuals with higher phthalate levels had roughly twice the risk of developing diabetes compared to those with lower levels.(2)

-There are well-known carcinogens, reproductive toxins and neurotoxins, in cosmetics.
-Recent Reports advise us, “makeup, shampoo, skin lotion, nail polish, and other personal care products contain chemical ingredients that lack safety data!”(5) In fact, applying perfumes to our skin may cause contact dermatitis.
+Additionally, there are well-known carcinogens, reproductive toxins and neurotoxins, in cosmetics.
+Recent reports advise us, “makeup, shampoo, skin lotion, nail polish, and other personal care products contain chemical ingredients that lack safety data!”(5) In fact, applying perfumes to our skin may cause discoloration and contact dermatitis.

-Conclusion- Choose to live without toxic scents.
-Avoid cheap and expensive perfumes, candles and non-organic skin care products posing as having therapeutic properties.
+It’s time to trash toxic scents in your home?
+Avoid cheap and expensive perfumes, candles, household cleaners, and non-organic skin care products posing as having therapeutic properties.
+Choose organic essential oils instead.
 Your wellness is determined by far more than your genes.